abindas123/Task-Flow/README.md

 # Task Flow

-**Task Flow** is a full-stack project management platform inspired by tools like Jira.
+Task Flow is a full-stack project management application inspired by tools like Jira.
 It allows users to manage workspaces, projects, tasks, comments, task dependencies, and project activity logs through a GraphQL API and a React TypeScript frontend.

-The project is designed as an **AI-ready project management system**, with future support for AI-powered task summaries, project Q&A, and RAG-based project insights.
+The project is built to demonstrate real-world full-stack development skills using React, TypeScript, Node.js, GraphQL, PostgreSQL, and Material UI.
+It is also designed as an AI-ready productivity platform, with planned support for AI task summaries, project Q&A, and RAG-based project insights.

 ---